lemonadeeeee/garden1ee.github.io/README.md

 ### mypage.html - page that shows user's profile along with profile related information such as user's information,friends, and meetings
 Dependencies
 * Bootstrap 3.3.6 - buttons

+### friendpage.html - page that shows another user's profile you can see and interact with
+Dependencies
+* Bootstrap 3.3.6 - buttons